fastrack0770/ros2-educating/README.md

 3. reach_goal_action_server node to move the robot around

 ### Models
+All models was created by using gazebo model editor.

 #### wheeled_model_enhanced
 It's a robot with four wheels on its chassis.
 The front of the robot contains a rod with a camera on it.
 In the middle of the top of the chassis there is a sensor block.
 The sensor block contains:
 1. IMU sensor